AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 Location: Pretoria, South Africa

-Leadership: Kabelo Junior Mosaka, Co-Founder and Hedge Fund Manager (Bachelor of Commerce in Finance)
+Leadership: Kabelo Junior Mosaka, Co-Founder and Fund Manager (Bachelor of Commerce in Finance)

 Contact: +27 65 852 2723 / kabelojunior10@gmail.com

 Mission: To achieve sustainable, risk-adjusted returns through systematic, evidence-based investment strategies leveraging undervaluation and price momentum.

-Vision: To establish Amare Capital Management as a leading long-short equity hedge fund in South Africa, recognized for disciplined capital allocation and innovative trading strategies.
+Vision: To establish Amare Capital Management as a leading long-short equity fund in South Africa, recognized for disciplined capital allocation and innovative trading strategies.

-Goal: Aiming to scale the fund's assets under management (AUM) to R1 billion through disciplined investing and strategic capital growth.
+Goal: Aiming to scale the fund's assets under management (AUM) to R10 billion through disciplined investing and strategic capital growth.

 **Business Objectives**

 In the short term (1–2 years), the goal is to build a robust investment portfolio using the initial capital of the fund.
 This portfolio will aim to generate positive returns through a blend of long-term investments and short-term trading in Contracts for Difference (CFDs).
 Over the medium term (3–5 years), the strategy focuses on scaling the portfolio by reinvesting profits and attracting additional capital, leveraging a proven track record of performance.
-In the long term (5+ years), the objective is to establish the fund as a high-performing hedge fund by consistently compounding capital and building a credible investment history.
+In the long term (5+ years), the objective is to establish the fund as a high-performing fund by consistently compounding capital and building a credible investment history.

 **Investment Strategy**